๐Ÿ“ข Cohort 4 applications opening in 2026 โ€” Join the mailing list to be first to know

 For Early-Career STEM Women in Africa

-Build the
+Build your

-M.A.T.C.H. connects early-career African women in STEM to experienced mentors, peer support, and real career pathways โ€” because a degree alone shouldn't be the ceiling.
+M.A.T.C.H. connects early-career African women in STEM to experienced mentors, peers, and real career pathways.

 65

-Mentees matched across 3 cohorts
+Mentees matched to mentors across the globe

 6